 - vegetable or canola oil for frying

-- In a medium bowl, combine the chicken, salsa, diced chiles, cheese, garlic salt and pepper.
+- In a medium bowl, combine chicken, cheese, salsa, diced chiles, garlic salt and pepper.

-- Working with 4 tortillas at a time, spread a heaping spoonful along the middle of each tortilla.
-Roll tortilla tightly around the filling and secure with a toothpick.
+- Working with 4 tortillas at a time, spread a heaping spoonful of chicken filling along the middle of each tortilla.
+Roll the tortillas tightly around the filling and secure each one with a toothpick.

 - Using tongs, hold each flauta in hot oil until firm, then release to continue cooking.
 Cook until golden brown, about 2 minutes, then remove to a paper towel–lined plate and immediately season with salt.

-- Keep flautas warm in the oven on a sheet tray while assembling and cooking the remaining tortillas.
+- Transfer flautas to a foil-lined baking sheet and keep warm in the oven while assembling and cooking the remaining tortillas.
+Serve warm with toppings.